uiterlix/EventSourcingWorkshop/README.md

 The project is setup to use an in memory H2 database.
 To inspect the database, open the H2 console at http://localhost:8123/h2-console.
 The JDBC URL is `jdbc:h2:mem:eventsourcingdemo` and the username is `sa` with no password.

+## Performing REST calls

+Import the postman collection in the `postman` folder.
+This contains a number of requests to perform REST calls to the application.